TaleSpin: Content

 A number of aircraft in the game appear to be inspired by those in the original show.
 Players start with the "Nimble" biplane seaplane fighter, and progress to more advanced aircraft by shooting down or getting "assists" on shooting down enemy aircraft, until reaching the mighty "Sly Duck" seaplane (which closely resembles the Sea Duck from the show).
 The game also includes a "Bear" pilot icon resembling Baloo and a "Fox" pilot icon.
-Every aircraft in the event besides the “Nimble” is from TaleSpin or heavily based on one seen in the show.
+Every aircraft in the event besides the "Nimble" is from TaleSpin or heavily based on one seen in the show.

-Gameplay is War Thunder air arcade, and players are randomly allocated to a side.
+Gameplay is air arcade, and players are randomly allocated to a side.
 Both sides have the same aircraft.